 Drones required to be registered in Cambodia after attack plot foiled

-Phnom Penh, Feb 15 (IANS) Cambodia has required users to declare their Unmanned Aerial Vehicles or drones at local police stations after a drone attack plot on the residence of Senate President Samdech Techo Hun Sen has been foiled.
+Phnom Penh, Feb 16 (IANS) Cambodia has required users to declare their unmanned aerial vehicles or drones at local police stations after a drone attack plot on the residence of Senate President Samdech Techo Hun Sen has been foiled.

-The drones that can carry a weight of two kilogrammes or more, must be registered with local police stations, the edict said, adding that the users are required to give details of drone information such as manufacturer, model, serial number, maximum flight speed and load weight.
+The drones that can carry a weight of two kilograms or more, must be registered with local police stations, the edict said, adding that the users are required to give details of drone information such as manufacturer, model, serial number, maximum flight speed and load weight, Xinhua news agency reported.

 Flying a group of five drones or more is prohibited without permission, the edict said, adding that drones are restricted in some important areas.

-Drones are not allowed to fly within a radius of three kilometers of the civil and military airports, the edict said, Xinhua news agency reported.
+Drones are not allowed to fly within a radius of three kilometres of the civil and military airports, the edict said.

 "Any individual who manages, occupies and uses drones without complying with the provisions of this Inter-Ministerial Prakas shall be subject to penalties in accordance with applicable laws and regulations," the edict said.